Storage server with APU2c4 Board, btrfs and systemd-nspawn

 - samba for fileaccess

 - avahi for local discovery

-Update During the process of deciding for HDD to use, I read a lot about Shingled Magnetic Recording (SMR) and decided not to by HDDs working this way, just because I mistrust new technology sometimes.
-I decided to by the Seagate Barracuda disks because they were confusingly cheap and I already wondered at that time why they have so much cache (256MB).
+Update During the process of deciding for HDD to use, I read a lot about Shingled Magnetic Recording (SMR) and decided not to buy HDDs working this way, just because I mistrust new technology and the writing performance isn’t great.
+I decided to buy the Seagate Barracuda disks because they were confusingly cheap and I already wondered at that time why they have so much cache (256MB).
 According to this blogpost the drives actually are using SMR, although it’s not mentioned. -10 for Seagate!